prat1kbhujbal/prat1kbhujbal.github.io/content/jobs/Inception Robotics/index.md

 title: 'Robotics Software Engineer Intern'
 company: 'Inception Robotics'
 location: 'College Park, Maryland'
-range: 'Jan 2023 - Present'
+range: 'Jan 2023 - May 2023'
 url: 'https://inceptionrobotics.ai/'
 ---

-- Working on implementation of local planner for Socially-compliant and safe navigation in dense crowd.
+- Worked on the implementation of path planner for socially-compliant and safe navigation in a dense crowd environment.
+- Utilized probabilistic cost functions and Kalman filters for accurate human position estimation, ensuring efficient and non-disruptive robot navigation.